Jainam259/AudioGuide/README.md

 AudioGuide is a Django-based web application that serves as an audio guide platform for historical or cultural sites.
 It allows users to listen to audio descriptions in multiple languages through a web interface.

 🌟 Features
-Audio playback of guide content (e.g., in English, Hindi, Gujarati).
-Web-based interface for accessing audio guides.
+Audio playback of guide content (e.g., in English, Hindi, Gujarati). \n Web-based interface for accessing audio guides.
 Organized and easy-to-navigate structure with Django backend.
 Responsive audio player UI (custom CSS/JS included).